Firstly, what are micronutrients and vitamins?

 Choline – 425mg

-Choline is a relatively new discovery in the world of biology and nutrition, it wasn't discovered until 1998 and RDA's are still up for debate amongst nutritionists.
+So, Choline is a relatively new discovery in the world of biology and nutrition.
+It wasn’t discovered until 1998 and RDA’s are still up for debate amongst nutritionists.
 Choline helps the liver function and enables the body to process fats efficiently.
 Its also said to help heart health, metabolism and improve cell structure.
-On top of this it contributes to a healthy nervous system so although its a lesser known vitamin, it really is an important one.
+On top of this it contributes to a healthy nervous system so although its a lesser known vitamin.
+It really is an important one.
 Choline is abundant in offal such as liver and heart with 333mg in 100g of lambs liver.
 Eggs are also rich in choline with 285mg per 100g.
 For plant based health enthusiasts the richest source of choline is Haricot beans, containing just 27mg per 100g.

 Vitamin D – 15ug

 Vitamin D, also known as the sunshine vitamin helps us absorb calcium, it also plays a huge role in maintaining our mental health.
 Although we do get vitamin D from food, our bodies also create it from sunlight.
+In my opinion, vitamin D is one of the most important vitamins.
 This is a common reason why many people who suffer from Seasonal Affective Disorder find that their mental health declines in winter when their vitamin D levels drop.
 Ideally, you should aim to spend 30 minutes outside during day light per day along with the RDA in your food.
 You can get Vitamin D in your diet from meat, fish and dairy.
 Mackerel contains 9.1ug per 100g and 100g of egg yolk provides 12.8ug.
 Vitamin D is only found in very small amounts in plant based foods with the exception of UV mushrooms which have 32ug per 100g raw weight.
 These mushrooms have been exposed to UV light meaning they have a much higher level of Vitamin D to other mushrooms.

 Vitamin K – 90ug